nakaharan5/studies/README.md

-# FIRST-SITE
+# Student card form
  This is my first project.
-The idea was remake a restaurant site.
+ Client will write your datas and scholar informations.